top of page

 The Trials and Triumphs of Oriana

-This programme is intimate yet theatrical.
-It centres around Thomas Morley's madrigal collection of 1601, "The Triumphs of Oriana" uniquely arranged here for two voices with instrumental accompaniment.
+Described as “heartfelt and fascinating,”this programme is intimate yet theatrical.
+It was inspired by, and features some of, Thomas Morley's madrigal collection of 1601, "The Triumphs of Oriana" uniquely arranged here for two voices with instrumental accompaniment.
+Fair Oriana explore the public and private faces of Elizabeth 1 through a story of song, movement, instrumental music and the Queen’s own poetry.

 Aminta e Fillide - Handel